 Often, doctors can make the diagnosis just by looking at your skin rash.
 Your doctor may test you for specific antibodies if you’re likely to face serious consequences from fifth disease.
 This is especially the case if you’re pregnant or if you have a compromised immune system.

 For most healthy people, no treatment is necessary.
 If your joints hurt or you have a headache or fever, you may be advised to take acetaminophen (Tylenol) as needed to relieve these symptoms.
 Otherwise, you’ll need to wait for your body to fight off the virus, which usually takes one to three weeks.

 For most healthy patients, fifth disease has no long-term consequences.
 However, if your immune system is weakened due to AIDS, chemotherapy for cancer, or other conditions, you’ll likely need to be under a doctor’s care as your body attempts to fight off fifth disease.

 In particular, you’ll likely need medical attention if you have any type of anemia.
 This is because fifth disease can stop your body from producing red blood cells, which can reduce the amount of oxygen that your tissue gets.
 This is especially likely in people with sickle cell anemia.
 If you have sickle cell anemia, you should see a doctor right away after being exposed to fifth disease.

 Fifth disease can harm your unborn baby, so it can be dangerous to develop the condition if you’re pregnant.
 Fifth disease can also lead to anemia in your unborn child, which can be life-threatening for them.
 If necessary, your doctor may offer you a blood transfusion to help protect your unborn child.

 Since fifth disease usually spreads from one person to another through airborne secretions, you should try to minimize contact with people who are sneezing, coughing, or blowing their noses.
 Washing your hands frequently can also help reduce the chances of contracting fifth disease.
-For a person with an intact immune system, once you’ve contracted this virus, though, you’re considered immune for life.
+For a person with an intact immune system, once you’ve contracted this virus, you are considered immune for life.